 Property lines are compiled by adjusting the property lines to topography created from aerial photography and should not be interpreted as actual field surveys.
 Planimetric features were compiled from 1:14400 scale aerial photography using stereo photogrammetric methods.

-This map is created from a variety of data sources, and may not reflect the most current conditions in any one location and may not be completely accurate or up to date.
+This map is created from a variety of data sources, and may not reflect the most current conditions in any one location and may not be completely accurate or up to data.
 All map features are approximately within five feet of their true location.
-This map may not be the same area plotted at an earlier time as the data is continuously updated.
-Use of this map, other than for general planning purposes is not recommended.
-Copyright 1998
+This map may not be the same as a map of the same area plotted at an earlier time as the data is continuously updated.
+Use of this map, other than for general planning purposes is not recommended. - Copyright 1998